 Horse Veterinarian Courses and Classes Overview

-Programs for doctors of veterinary medicine who want to specialize in treating horses are available at the doctoral level, and they require several prerequisites.
+Horse veterinary courses, or equine medicine courses, are available at the graduate level, but they may require several prerequisites.
 Take a look at the article below to get a better idea of what is required of students in horse veterinarian courses.

 List of Horse Veterinarian Courses

 Horse Disease Management

 In this course, students learn about some of the most typical horse diseases.
 Instructors will elaborate on symptoms so that students can more easily recognize certain disorders or diseases.
 There will be significant discussions concerning diagnosing patients as well as both surgical and medical treatment options.

 Vet students who wish to specialize in horse veterinary courses may elect to take a class in equine reproductive health.
 Through lectures and clinical training in horse veterinary medical centers, students learn basic and advanced techniques used in breeding management.
 This course trains students about physiology, reproductive anatomy, neonatal foals, horse behavior, stallions, and mare management.

 Horses ridden regularly for recreation or sport are vulnerable to limb injuries.
 Students in this course will spend significant time in lectures, labs, and in large animal health clinics treating common sports-related horse injuries.
 This horse veterinarian course provides training in protocols for prevention and management of injuries, athletic conditioning, and performance testing.
 Equine-track students pursue advanced topics in exercise physiology, rehabilitation and sports medicine through lab-intensive coursework and case studies.